freecoder-dev/go-download-youtube-thumbnail/README.md

-# go-server-checker
+# go-yt-thumbnail
-This code allow to Check the status of servers.
+This code allow to download thumbnail of a youtube video.